|Recruit the Right Blend of Talent by Peter Weddle

 These relationships optimize the effectiveness of a talent pipeline.
 They draw candidates in by promoting viral marketing among those already in the pipeline, and they retain the allegiance of those candidates by providing a uniquely engaging experience.
 As a result, they give an employer a strong bench of talent, and that cuts both the cost and time to fill its openings.

-resume and cv writing services toronto The Best Practices of Red Shirt Relationship Building
+The Best Practices of Red Shirt Relationship Building

 The key to any relationship is good communication.
 In the case of red shirt relationships, this communication is achieved by messaging like a mentor.
 To build enduring familiarity and trust, you must be in contact with your pipeline regularly and in a way that signals your support for their success.